kalekundert/bind_dna/notebook/ideas_and_feedback.rst

            plasmids...
 But wait, I'd need some kind of sequencing step to know which protein went with which barcode...

+         - I might also be able to do an oligo pool with a bunch of subpools (e.g. amplify with orthogonal PCR primers).

       - Clone protein library with a pulldown tag.

          - [Zykovich2009]_ used MBP/amylose.